rahul-verma/arjuna/docs/core/EnvironmentsAndDynamicConfigurations.md

 }
 ```

-Provide `--rune-conf <path of dynamic.conf>` and run the following test to see the impact:
+Provide `--run-conf <path of dynamic.conf>` and run the following test to see the impact:

 ```python